Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 Often you will hear the terms peak shaving and dynamic power sharing.

-Dynamic power sharing is the ability to adjust the power output of a charging station in real time based on the availability of electricity and the demand for charging.
+- Dynamic power sharing is the ability to adjust the power output of a charging station in real-time based on the availability of electricity and the demand for charging.

-These are just other names for what these two functions do: prevent home, local, or overall grid overloads while trying to ensure EV Charging happens at the best times according to electricity supply.
+They prevent home, local, or overall grid overloads while trying to ensure EV Charging happens at the best times according to the electricity supply and demand.

 Remote monitoring and control